keithmburu/courses/2019-ai/programming2.1.md

 # Programming Assignment 2.1

 This exercise is designed to give you practice implementing a simple Keras program.
-Keras a library for implementing cmachine learning architectures quickly.
+Keras a library for implementing machine learning architectures quickly.

 For this exerise, we're going to classify the MNIST dataset.
 MNIST consists of a number of handwritten numbers from 0-9.
 We're going to create a perceptron algorithm to classify them.
 Fortunately, Keras already provides the MNIST data as a Python library.
 In the future, we will have to read the files ourselves.